JioTV-Go/jiotv_go/docs/termux.md

 You must have latest version of Termux installed from [F-Droid](https://f-droid.org/en/packages/com.termux/) or [GitHub Release](https://github.com/termux/termux-app/releases/latest).

+In any typical Linux system, the nameserver is defined in `/etc/resolv.conf`.
+But in Termux, it is defined in `$PREFIX/etc/resolv.conf`.
+So, we need to mount `$PREFIX/etc/resolv.conf` to `/etc/resolv.conf` in the container to prevent DNS Lookup errors.

 ## Install required packages

 Start by updating pkg index and install `wget` and `openssl`